-Required Standard Forms (SFs) and OMB-approved Forms
+Required SFs and OMB-approved Forms

-Standard Forms (SFs) and OMB-approved forms, such as the SF-424 application and budget forms and the SF-P/PSL (Project/Performance Site Location), are uploaded separately at Grants.gov.
+SFs and OMB-approved forms are uploaded separately at Grants.gov.
 These forms are submitted separately from the Project Description and Appendices files.
 See Section IV.2.
-Required Forms, Assurances, and Certifications for the listing of required Standard Forms, OMB-approved forms, and required assurances and certifications.
+Required Forms, Assurances, and Certifications for the listing of required SFs, OMB-approved forms, and required assurances and certifications.